SrilakshmiAttuluri/App_Test_Golang/README.md

 # sainsburys-app
-Go App for Sainsburys (To be deleted when finished)
+Go App for Sainsburys (required for task)